-Walk through enough specialist size guides and they converge, independently, on the same three factors.
+The specialist size guides converge on the same three factors.
 Blade length is set by:

-- Your cutting board's interior width — the hard ceiling.
-A blade that's too long for the board leaves no room for food and pushes the tip and heel off the edge, which is both dangerous and clumsy.
+- Your cutting board's interior width, the hard ceiling.
+A blade too long for the board leaves no room for food and pushes the tip and heel off the edge, which is dangerous and awkward.
 The working rule: a blade should be 50–75% of the board's interior cutting width.
-Another way shops phrase the same thing — leave about three inches of board beyond the blade in each direction.
+Shops phrase the same thing another way: leave about three inches of board beyond the blade in each direction.

 Priority matters here.
 The board is the binding constraint: you can't choose a length that won't fit it, no matter how big your hands are or how much you cook.
 Within what the board allows, your hand and your batch size settle the rest.